 SafeTrip Study

 Researchers from neuroscience Research Australia (NeuRA) are investigating how older adults can learn effective stepping to avoid falling when they experience unpredictable trips and slips.
+[This study has CLOSED].

 Study description/purpose